thamugadi/jazelle-wii/README.md

 After the execution, it prints the state of the stack, and the 8 first local variables.

 **NOTE: A large number of instructions is not natively supported by Jazelle and must be handled by predefined ARM code.
 As except ``ireturn`` none has been implemented here, it will fail to run most programs.
 Placeholders for the handlers are available in [src/arm/instr\_handlers.s](src/arm/instr_handlers.s).
-This repositorty can then serve as a basis for a broader implementation.**
+This repository can then serve as a basis for a broader implementation.**

 # References
 - https://github.com/mkwcat/saoirse/blob/master/channel/Main/IOSBoot.cpp (IOSBoot::Entry) (Palapeli's exploit)